Shahroze16602/kotlin-interview-prep/chap3.md

     throw IOException("IO error")
 }
 ```
-

-Note: Exceptions in `async` coroutines need to be handled when calling `await()`.
+Note: Exceptions in `async` coroutines need to be handled when calling `await()`.

 ---

 ### 3.8 Shared Mutable State

 When multiple coroutines access shared mutable state, synchronization is necessary to prevent race conditions.
-Kotlin provides mechanisms like `Mutex` and `AtomicInteger` for this purpose.
+Kotlin provides mechanisms like `Mutex` and `AtomicInteger` for this purpose.

 ```kotlin